 Driving the inputs (analog or digital) beyond the power supply rails.
 For proper operation, all inputs should not go more than 300 mV below the ground pins or 300 mV above the supply pins.
 Exceeding these limits on even a transient basis may cause faulty or erratic operation.
 It is not uncommon for high speed digital circuits (e.g., 74F and 74AC devices) to exhibit undershoot that goes more than a volt below ground.
-A 51 Ω resistor in series with the offending digital input will usually eliminate the problem.
+A 51Ω resistor in series with the offending digital input will usually eliminate the problem.

-Care should be taken not to overdrive the inputs of the ADC08100.
+Care should be taken not to overdrive the inputs of the ADC08L060.
 Such practice may lead to conversion inaccuracies and even to device damage.

 Attempting to drive a high capacitance digital data bus.
-The more capacitance the output drivers must charge for each conversion, the more instantaneous digital current is required from DR V_D and DR GND.
+The more capacitance the output drivers must charge for each conversion, the more instantaneous digital current is required from V{DR} and DR GND.
 These large charging current spikes can couple into the analog section, degrading dynamic performance.
-Buffering the digital data outputs (with a 74F541, for example) may be necessary if the data bus capacitance exceeds 10 pF.
-Dynamic performance can also be improved by adding 100 Ω series resistors at each digital output, reducing the energy coupled back into the converter input pins.
+Buffering the digital data outputs (with a 74F541, for example) may be necessary if the data bus capacitance exceeds 5 pF.
+Dynamic performance can also be improved by adding 100Ω series resistors at each digital output, reducing the energy coupled back into the converter input pins.

 Using an inadequate amplifier to drive the analog input.
-As explained in THE ANALOG INPUT, the capacitance seen at the input alternates between 3 pF and 4 pF with the clock.
+As explained in Section 2.0, the capacitance seen at the input alternates between 3 pF and 4 pF with the clock.
 This dynamic capacitance is more difficult to drive than is a fixed capacitance, and should be considered when choosing a driving device.
-The LMH6702 and the LMH6628 have been found to be good devices for driving the ADC08100.

 Driving the V{RT} pin or the V{RB} pin with devices that can not source or sink the current required by the ladder.
-As mentioned in REFERENCE INPUTS, care should be taken to see that any driving devices can source sufficient current into the V{RT} pin and sink sufficient current from the V{RB} pin.
+As mentioned in Section 1.0, care should be taken to see that any driving devices can source sufficient current into the V{RT} pin and sink sufficient current from the V{RB} pin.
 If these pins are not driven with devices than can handle the required current, these reference pins will not be stable, resulting in a reduction of dynamic performance.